 Zegota was a unique organization in that it was, in essence, a collaboration of organizations, or more accurately, a collaboration of key players from different Polish underground organizations.
 Members of the Catholic Front for Reborn Poland, Socialists, Peasants Party, and even the Home Army (the military arm of the Polish government in exile) all played significant roles in the Zegota organization.
 Almost all of these members of Zegota were already privately assisting Jews, either financially or by taking Jews into hiding into their own homes.

 Another important and unique factor about the Zegota organization was that it incorporated Jewish organizations as well.
 Two important Jewish members, Dr. Adolf Berman (of the Zionists) and Leon Feiner (of the Bund), deliberately escaped the Warsaw ghetto to create contacts with the non-Jewish resistance.

 Zegota was not, unfortunately, able to move large numbers of Jews out of the country.
 Zegota, however, was instrumental in providing funds, supplies, forged papers and medical aid to Jews in hiding.

-Zegota was recognized and honored by Yad Vashem
+Zegota was recognized and honored by Yad Vashem in the mid-1960s.